 - Additionally, you may scour websites like JobsDB or Jobstreet for internships and job opportunities.
-You may also want to check out our complete list of job sites in Singapore to help you get started.
+You may also explore these top job search portals or our complete list of job sites in Singapore to get started.

 Job Hunting Tips from our Resident Headhunter